-“Gardner, a writer and visual artist based in New Mexico, presents a sonically and linguistically rich set of verses… Fresh metaphors and vivid images linger… Precise language and imagery reinforce the conclusion that noticing leads to enlightenment: ‘a few things / unremarked / awaken us to this life.'”—Kirkus
+“Gardner, a writer and visual artist… presents a sonically and linguistically rich set of verses….
+Fresh metaphors and vivid images linger….
+Precise language and imagery reinforce the conclusion that noticing leads to enlightenment: ‘a few things / unremarked / awaken us to this life.'”—Kirkus

 “LIFTED TO THE WIND is artist and poet Susan Gardner’s sixth book, a rich collection of poems from over four decades illuminated by seven pages with original brush-and-ink work and one photograph.
 Her mostly short poems, some in Spanish as well as English, probe the complexities and contradictions of human experience—art, love, loneliness, eros, even war—even as they portray the natural world with vividness and precision: ‘Thin ice cracks in tatters’ in ‘Nebraska Sunrise’; ‘Thunder rolls its baritone song’ in ‘Rain in Santa Clara.’
 Yet they don’t stop there—as we see the girl in ‘August’ ‘listening to the shadows,’ and as ‘Galaxy’ concludes, there’s ‘Still a trace of red sky beyond the grounded world,’ these poems take us to another dimension: they lift us to the wind.—Gordon Ball